vimalmenon/Learn-AZ-900/questions/README.md

  - Your Company has Software Assurance agreement that includes MS SQL Server licenses, You plan to deploy SQA server on Azure VM, What should you do to minimize licensing costs for the deployment?
 - [x] Azure Hybrid Benefits
 ---
+- A premier Support plan can only be purchased by companies that have Enterprise Agreement(EA)
+- [x] Yes
+---
+- Premium Block blob storage accounts only support which of the following redundancy?
+- [x] Zone redundant Storage
+---
+- Which of the following can be used to enable Just in time (JIT) VM Access
+- [x] Zone Defender for cloud
+---
 - Azure Traffic Manager Profile
   - DNS Profile
 - Azure Cost Management Tool